ezYakaEagle442/aks-sec-gov/setup_nodepools.md

 - Spot needs to be VMSS based
 - Spot pools cannot be upgraded
 - Spot pools cannot change ScaleSetPriority after creation - recreation is needed
-- Spot pools has no SLA and they can be evicted at any time
+- Spot pools has no SLA and they can be evicted at any time.
+See [VMSS eviction policy](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/use-spot#eviction-policy)
 - Spot Nodes will have label: kubernetes.azure.com/scalesetpriority:spot  and System Pod's having anti-affinity to it.
 - Spot Nodes will have taint: kubernetes.azure.com/scalesetpriority=spot:NoSchedule
 - Remember to add tolerate to put designated workloads on Spot pool
+- Spot node pools require [user node pools](https://aka.ms/aks/nodepool/mode).
+AKS has now introduced a new Mode property for nodepools.
+This will allow you to set nodepools as System or User nodepools.
+System nodepools will have additional validations and will be preferred by system pods, while User pool will have more lax validations and can perform additional operations like **scale to 0 nodes or be removed from the cluster**.
+Each cluster needs at least one system pool.

 ```sh